Home Cocktails Cocktail Mauresque

 What is the origin of the Mauresque cocktail?

-Adding ice cubes last is crucial because it helps to ensure that the orgeat syrup and Ricard mix properly with the water.
-If ice is added too early, it can cause the syrup to clump and not dissolve evenly, leading to an inconsistent taste.
+Adding ice cubes at the end helps ensure that the orgeat syrup and pastis mix properly with the water.
+If ice is added too early, it can cause the syrup to clump and not dissolve evenly, resulting in an unbalanced drink.

-Is the Mauresque cocktail suitable for those who don't like strong alcoholic drinks?
+Is the Mauresque cocktail suitable for those who don't typically enjoy anise flavors?

 You Might Also Like